FordLabs/retroquest/README.md

 ```

 ## Connecting to the local Database
-The application uses a MariaDB instance.
+The application uses a Postgresql instance.
 The connection properties can be found in the application's property file.

 ## Deploying to Google App Engine
 Please read [GOOGLE_APP_ENGINE.md](/docs/GOOGLE_APP_ENGINE.md) for details on deploying Retroquest to Google App Engine.